MorganSchmiedt/markdown/README.md

 - `allowMultilineCode`: Whether multiline codes are allowed.
 Defaults to `true`.
 - `allowUnorderedList`: Whether unordered lists are allowed.
 Defaults to `true`.
 - `allowOrderedList`: Whether ordered lists are allowed.
 Defaults to `true`.
+- `allowNestedList`: Whether nested lists are allowed.
+Defaults to `true`.
 - `allowHorizontalLine`: Whether horizontal lines are allowed.
 Defaults to `true`.
 - `allowQuote`: Whether quotes are allowed.
 Defaults to `true`.
 - `allowReference`: Whether references are allowed.
 Defaults to `true`.